 Tip

-This page only contains information on the st.experimental_data_editor
+This page only contains information on the st.data_editor

 API.
-For a deeper dive into working with DataFrames and the data editor's capabilities, read Dataframes.
+For an overview of working with dataframes and to learn more about the data editor's capabilities and limitations, read Dataframes.

 Display a data editor widget.